tpriya14/MASLD_Subgroups/README.md

 [![R Version](https://img.shields.io/badge/R-%E2%89%A5%204.0-blue.svg)](https://www.r-project.org/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-A comprehensive analysis pipeline for identifying and characterizing subgroups of Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD) using latent class analysis and clinical data from the Mayo Clinic Biobank (MCB) and Tapestry Study cohorts.
+This repository contains the R code and documentation for the analysis of Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD) using data from the Mayo Clinic Biobank (MCB) and Tapestry Study cohorts.
+The study is structured into four principal sections: 1.
+Data preparation, 2.
+MASLD subgroup identification, 3.
+Subgroup-specific downstream analyses, and 4. validation of subgroups in new cohorts.

+> **Note:** Data from the MCB and Tapestry cohorts are **not publicly available** due to privacy restrictions.

 ## 📋 Table of Contents